EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/gpu.md

 | Accelerator:ClockSpeed        | Clockspeed of accelerator          | Defined by GLUE2.1, not so relevant, as ClockSpeed no longer related to performance.
 May be reserved for other types of accelerators |
 | Accelerator:Cores             | Number of cores of the accelerator | Not so useful as there are several types of cores now (CUDA, tensor).
 May be reserved for other types of accelerators                |

 Adding metadata to flavors has no effects on site operations.
-End-users can see the metadata easily via `openstack flavor list --long` or `openstack flavor show <flavor id>` commands without any additional tools, e.g.:
+End users can see the metadata easily via `openstack flavor list --long` or `openstack flavor show <flavor id>` commands without any additional tools, e.g.: